microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - unist-util-is@5.2.1
  - unist-util-is@6.0.0

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 (The MIT license)